Search for bodies concludes at Florida condo collapse site

 The ultimate fate of the property where the building once stood has yet to be determined.
 A judge presiding over several lawsuits filed in the collapse aftermath wants the property sold at market rates, which would bring in an estimated $100 million or more.
 Some condo owners want to rebuild, and others say a memorial should be erected to remember the dead.

-“All options are on the table,” Miami-Dade Circuit Judge Michael Hanzman said at a hearing this week.
+“All options are on the table,” Miami-Dade Circuit Judge Michael Hanzman said this week at a hearing.

 The disaster was one of the nation’s deadliest engineering failures.
 A set of overhead walkways collapsed at a Kansas City hotel in 1981, killing 114 people attending a dance.
 But that wasn’t the structure itself.
 A Washington, D.C., movie theater collapsed in 1922, killing 98.
 But that came after a blizzard dumped feet of snow on the flat roof.